The mighty Moll’s Gap in Killarney is one of the most popular stops on the Ring of Kerry route.

 3. The views

-If you can, try and get to Moll’s Gap on a clear day — you won’t regret it!
+If you can, try and get to Moll’s Gap on a clear day!
 The views from the top of the mountain pass are spectacular, taking in the rugged beauty of the Macgillycuddy’s Reeks mountain range, shimmering lakes, bogs, and vibrant green pastures.

 About Moll’s Gap (and where it got its name!)

-Now, if you’re not familiar with poitin, it’s one of the oldest Irish drinks.
+If you’re not familiar with Poitin, it’s one of the oldest Irish drinks.
 Poitin is a ‘hard liquor’, sometimes made from potatoes.

-Moll’s shebeen sprung up during the construction of the road in the 1820s and her liquor was said to fuel the hardy men working on the road — or at least put a little fire in their bellies!
+The Poitin was said to fuel the men working on the road — or at least put a little fire in their bellies!

 Nowadays, the shebeen is long gone (there’s some great pubs in Killarney, if you fancy a pint!), but thankfully the road has been completed.